-Required to be Visible and Vertically Displayed at the Intel ISEF
+Required to Be Visible and Vertically Displayed at the Intel ISEF

-- Original of official Abstract and Certification as approved and stamped/embossed by the Intel ISEF Scientific Review Committee - Completed Intel ISEF Project Set-up Approval Form SRC/DS2 (Received on-site at the Fair) - Regulated Research Institutional/Industrial Setting Form (1C) - if applicable - Continuation Projects Form (7) if applicable - Photograph / image credits
+- Original of official Abstract and Certification as approved and stamped/embossed by the Intel ISEF Scientific Review Committee - Completed Intel ISEF Project Set-up Approval Form SRC/DS2 (Received on-site at the Fair) - Regulated Research Institutional/Industrial Setting Form (1C) when applicable - Continuation Projects Form (7) when applicable - Photograph / image credits

-Required to be at the Project But Not Displayed at the Intel ISEF
+Required to Be at the Project But Not Displayed at the Intel ISEF

-Forms including, but not limited to, Checklist for Adult Sponsor (1), Student Checklist (1A), Research Plan and Approval Form (1B) which are required for the project or for Scientific Review Committee approval do not have to be displayed as part of the project but must be available in the booth in case asked for by a judge or other Intel ISEF official.
+All forms required for Scientific Review Committee approval including, but not limited to Checklist for Adult Sponsor (1), Student Checklist (1A), Research Plan, Approval Form (1B), and Human Subjects (4), do not have to be displayed as part of the project but must be available in the booth in case asked for by a judge or other Intel ISEF officials.
+In addition, the Display & Safety Committee requires a photograph/video release form signed by the human subject for visual images of humans (other than the Finalist) displayed as part of the project.
+These forms and any informed consents forms should not be displayed.